-8 This action should be informed by Appendix 4, which prioritises City Reserves with a high Natural Area Prioritisation Score and low viability score.
-This assessment is based on the ratio of Natural Area Prioritisation Score to viability score, however, does not consider pressures such as highly frequented public areas (e.g., Hartfield Park), the purpose of the Reserve or the size of the Reserve.
-As such, additional characteristics must be considered on a case-by-case basis in determining survey priorities.
+uld be informed by Appendix 4, which prioritises City Reserves with a high Natural Area Prioritisation Score and low his assessment is based on the ratio of Natural Area Prioritisation Score to viability score, however, does not consider as highly frequented public areas (e.g., Hartfield Park), the purpose of the Reserve or the size of the Reserve.
+As such, acteristics must be considered on a case-by-case basis in determining survey priorities.